Gerald Mohr

-Gerald Mohr (June 11, 1914 – November 9, 1968) was an American radio, film, and television character actor and frequent leading man, who appeared in more than 500 radio plays, 73 films, and over 100 television shows.
+Gerald "Gerry" Mohr (June 11, 1914 – November 9, 1968) was an American radio, film, and television character actor and frequent leading man, who appeared in more than 500 radio plays, 73 films, and over 100 television shows.

 Early years

 Mohr was born in Manhattan to Henrietta (née Neustadt), a singer, and Sigmond Mohr.
 He was educated in Dwight Preparatory School in Manhattan, where he learned to speak French and German and also learned to ride horses and play the piano.

 At Columbia University, where he was on a course to become a doctor, Mohr was struck with appendicitis and was recovering in a hospital when another patient, a radio broadcaster, realised Mohr's pleasant baritone voice would be ideal for radio.
 Mohr was hired by the radio station and became a junior reporter.

-Stage

-In the mid-1930s, Orson Welles invited him to join his formative Mercury Theatre.
-During his time with Welles, Mohr gained theatrical experience on Broadway in The Petrified Forest and starred in Jean Christophe.

 Radio

-Mohr made more than 500 appearances in radio roles throughout the 1930s, '40s, and early '50s.
-One of his early starring roles on radio was as a replacement for Matt Crowley for a brief interval in Jungle Jim in 1938.
+One of Mohr's early starring roles on radio was as a replacement for Matt Crowley for a brief interval in Jungle Jim in 1938.
 He starred as Raymond Chandler's hardboiled detective, Philip Marlowe, 1948–1951, in 119 half-hour radio plays.
 He also starred in The Adventures of Bill Lance, and as Michael Lanyard in The Lone Wolf.

 He was one of the actors who portrayed Archie Goodwin in The New Adventures of Nero Wolfe, frequently starred in The Whistler, and acted in different roles in multiple episodes of Damon Runyon Theater and Frontier Town.
 He played multiple roles in the anthology series Crime Is My Pastime and was the narrator for the serial Woman from Nowhere.

+Mohr was so ubiquitous that in 1949, "Radio and Television Life" magazine named him as the Best Male Actor on Radio.